THIS IS BELONGING

-Join the Army as a musician and you could find yourself opening national events, Trooping the Colour, performing on some of the world’s greatest stages and reaching all of your musical goals with our support.
-Whatever instrument you play, you’ll perform at all kinds of events, for our soldiers, the public and VIPs.
+Join the Army as a musician and you could find yourself at the heart of Britain’s most famous events and occasions, like Trooping the Colour or the State Opening of Parliament.
+You’ll perform on some of the world’s greatest stages for soldiers, the public and VIPs.
 It’s a great opportunity to get paid to play music, develop a stable career and work alongside not only the Army, but other services too.
-To join us, you need to pass an audition as well as the usual medical and fitness tests.
-If you do that, this needs bring up front you could be in line for a joining bonus of between £4,000 and £10,000.
-Once you’ve joined, you can get qualifications in performance, conducting and more – qualifications that will leave you highly employable after the Army.
+You’ll need to pass an audition as well as the usual medical and fitness tests, but if you’re successful you could be in line for a joining bonus of between £4,000 and £10,000.
+Once you’ve joined, you can gain civilian recognised qualifications in performance, conducting and more.

-After training, you’ll join one of our many bands.
-You could be performing anything from musical spectaculars in iconic venues to marches with returning troops.
+After training you’ll join one of our many bands.
+You could be performing anything from musical spectaculars in iconic venues to marches with troops returning from operational tours.
 Our bands have many different styles, including full-time rock and pop groups, brass bands, symphonic wind bands, marching bands and a string orchestra.
 You could even train to become a musician on horseback.

 LEARN NEW SKILLS

-In the Army, you are expected to play music to a very high standard, often under pressure.
-That means working together with your fellow musicians to make sure your band plays well.
-As well as teamwork skills, you’ll learn to play in different styles with different groups for different occasions.
-In other words, you’ll learn to adapt.
-It’s a chance to expand your musical knowledge, while becoming a first-class soldier.
+In the Army you’ll be expected to play music to a very high standard, often under pressure.
+That means working together with your fellow musicians to make sure you all perform well.
+You’ll learn to play in different styles with different groups for different occasions, expanding your musical knowledge while becoming highly adaptable.

 The Army can help you gain a range of qualifications.
 These could include: